What does the Bible say about Generosity? 5 Powerful Bible Verses

 He didn’t seem to wonder, what is generosity because it appeared giving was a natural response for him.

-Knowing the egg could not travel with us, I wrestled with the thought of what to say and what the egg cost him.
+Knowing the egg could not travel with us, I wrestled with thoughts of what to say and what the egg cost him.

 Sometimes when I struggle understanding what does the Bible say about generosity, I remember Chungo’s sacrificial gift and am reminded of the gift Christ offers us.